Fedihosting-Foundation-Forks/fep/fep/c551/fep-c551-tests/README.md

 # activitypub-testing-fep-c551

-An [activitypub-testing][] test suite that tests for conformance to [FEP-c551: Announce Activity for Migrations and Tombstone Events][FEP-c551].
+A test suite that tests for conformance to [FEP-c551: Announce Activity for Migrations and Tombstone Events][FEP-c551].

 ## Tests